kateyj/ava-xmcloud-starter-kit/README.md

 - Explain Figma integration with Storybook (and list figma alternatives so that we can decouple as much as possible.)
 - Integrating Figma, Storybook, and Chromatic

+Add Global styling starter (to come):
+- text styles
+- color variables
+- breakpoints
+- grid support for Sitecore XM Cloud
+- styles for Sitecore XM Cloud Pages Editor
+- Button styles
+- Link styles

+Add Basic components (to come):
+- Card
+- Hero (contains an H1 and should only be one per page)
+- Banner (does NOT contain an H1, and can be used throughout pages)
+- Video Player
+- Audio Player
+- Carousel
+- Breadcrumbs

 ----
 ## This is a work in progress.